 Before starting any work, we recommend filing a GitHub issue in this repo.
 This is your chance to ask questions and get feedback from the maintainers and the community before you sink a lot of time into writing (possibly the wrong) code.
 If there is anything you’re unsure about, just ask!

-Sometimes, the scope of the feature proposal is large enough that it requires major updates to the code base to
+Sometimes, the scope of the feature proposal is large enough that it requires major updates to the code base to implement.
+In these situations, a maintainer may suggest writing up an RFC that describes the feature in more details than what can be reasonably captured in an enhancement.

-to indicate that it is an RFC PR.We recommend updating the documentation before updating any code (see Readme Driven Development).
+We recommend updating the documentation before updating any code (see Readme Driven Development).
 This ensures the documentation stays up to date and allows you to think through the problem at a high level before you get lost in the weeds of coding.

 The documentation is built with Jekyll and hosted on the Github Pages from docs